IDSF21/assignment-2-hermessuen/README.md

 - Code visualizations (3 hours)
 - Debug, final touches (1 hour)
 - Deploy (10 minutes)
+- Write up (1 hour)

 The aspects that took the most time were cleaning the dataset and actually coding up the visualizations.
-Since the raw data was in a form
+Since the raw data was in a form that was not exactly amenable to the questions that I wanted to answer, I had to perform a signifcant amount of cleaning.
+This really took the bulk of the time.
+I found the development process for this to be at times stratightforward and iterative.
+For example, the general workflow was linear, but there would be times where I would come up with a possible question and, before building a visualization, I first tried to answer it directly with numbers.
+Oftentimes I found that those questions did not need a visualization so it pushed me to come up with more interesting ideas